vuejs/vuefire/packages/documentation/docs/vuefire/binding-subscriptions.md

 </FirebaseExample>

-Vuefire will **leave the data as-is**, if you want to reset it back to something is up to you do so:
+Vuefire will **leave the data as-is**, if you want to reset it back to something is up to you to do so:

 ```js
 // after calling `$rtdbUnbind` or `$unbind` on 'user' and 'documents'